sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/Q_24_CombinationGateQuiz/Quiz01.md

 **Description**

-a) If C = 1 and D = 0, Y will be 0, because it is the output of a NOR gate.

-b) If C = 1 and D = 0, Y will be 0, because it is the output of a NOR gate.

-c) If C = 1 and D = 0, Y will be 0, because it is the output of a NOR gate.

-d) If C = 1 and D = 0, Y will be 0, because it is the output of a NOR gate.
+If C = 1 and D = 0, Y will be 0, because it is the output of a NOR gate.

 ---
 ---